termplot-rs 0.3.0

 High-performance terminal graphics engine (TUI).

-termplot-rs allows you to render mathematical plots, 3D visualizations, and complex interfaces directly in the console using Unicode Braille characters (2Γ—4 dot matrix per character) and ANSI colors.
+termplot-rs allows you to render mathematical plots, 3D visualizations, games, and complex interfaces directly in the console using Unicode Braille characters (2Γ—4 dot matrix per character) and ANSI colors.

 ✨ Key Features